huckgroup/Bayesian-enzymatic-networks_manuscript_2022/supporting_information/SI.md

 Python scripts and Jupyter notebooks were used to create the Bayesian models and perform inference and predictive sampling.
 Example notebooks with explanation, and notebooks used for creating the figures in the publication can be found on the accompanying [github repository](https://github.com/huckgroup/Bayesian-enzymatic-networks_manuscript_2022).
 This repository also includes version information for all software dependencies.
+PDF reproductions of the example notebooks are also included in this supporting information.

 To determine likelihoods of partially observed enzyme networks, a custom Theano operator was written to calculate likelihoods from steady-state conditions.
 This SteadyStateOperator can be found in the [BayERN Python package](https://github.com/huckgroup/BayERN), alongside documentation, and is included in the dependencies of the manuscript github repository.